EduID-Mobile/Architecture-and-Requirements/version2/03-artwork.md

 The visual metaphors is to "secure cloud services".
 The visual representation resembles a key chain tag that is attached to a lock.

-Alternatives following the ID card metaphors of the EduID project have been abandoned, because they would too closely resemble contact/address book apps.
+Alternatives following the ID card metaphors of the edu-ID project have been abandoned, because they would too closely resemble contact/address book apps.

 ## Banners